 Business Intelligence Implications in Financial Services

-In a piece titled Real-Time BI: A Banking Perspective, TWDI concluded that Banking has kept pace with the adoption of Business Intelligence and Visual
+In a piece titled Real-Time BI: A Banking Perspective, TWDI concluded that Banking has kept pace with the adoption of Business

-and business data in harmony exposes the sweet spot for immediate revenue.
+presentation of operational and business data in harmony exposes the sweet spot for immediate revenue.

 Over the course of history, from Descartes’ 17th century foray into visual mathematics to the 1880 census, to the mainstream adoption of machine learning and cloud computing, each phase of Business Intelligence and Analytics has scaled faster than its predecessor.